-In 2017, the parliament passed a legislation62 regarding experiments with self-driving cars to allow experiments with self-driving vehicles in Denmark.
+In 2017, the parliament passed a legislation59 regarding experiments with self-driving cars to allow experiments with self-driving vehicles in Denmark.
 The legislation makes it possible to carry out vehicle tests on public streets up until SAE level 4.
 To get approval, the test project must be assessed by a third-party safety assessor before permission can be granted.
 An evaluation of the legislation is planned in 2022.

 In 2015, the Ministry of Transport received requests to use self-driving vehicles to streamline the production of municipal services.
 Existing legislation, however, requires the physical presence of a driver in such cases.
 But with the bill, it is proposed that different experiments with self-driving motor vehicles can be permitted.
 The expectation is that self-driving motor vehicles - under specific traffic conditions - e.g., on a fully striped motorway or at low speeds in a path system - would be able to drive safely without a driver actively participating.
 Experiments with self-driving vehicles will be limited to specific vehicle types and specific road sections.
 4 projects have been granted a test approval.
 Until now, all projects have been focusing on last mile transport in slow driving shuttles in urban areas.
+These projects include: Smartbus, Aalborg60; Nordhavn, Copenhagen61; Linc Project, DTU Campus62; Slagelse sygehus Fase 2, Movia63.
+Further test applications are expected in the coming year.